dotnet/AspNetCore.Docs/aspnetcore/security/authorization/secure-data.md

 * `ContactIsOwnerAuthorizationHandler`: Ensures that a user can only edit their data.
 * `ContactManagerAuthorizationHandler`: Allows managers to approve or reject contacts.
-* `ContactAdministratorsAuthorizationHandler`: Allows administrators to approve or reject contacts and to edit/delete contacts.
+* `ContactAdministratorsAuthorizationHandler`: Allows administrators to:
+  * Approve or reject contacts
+  * Edit and delete contacts

 ## Prerequisites